 A pen test is a form of ethical cyber security assessment aimed at finding, investigating and remediating vulnerabilities in a company’s network or applications.
 Pen testing harnesses the same tactics, techniques and procedures (TTPs) as cyber criminals to simulate a genuine attack against an organisation, enabling them to understand whether their security controls are robust enough to withstand different kinds of threats.

 Pen testing can simulate a range of attack vectors, depending on whether it is performed externally or internally.
 The goals and results of each pen test is defined by the needs of the organisation being tested.
 The level of information given to the penetration tester about the environment or systems they are due to test is determined by the type of assessment.
 In brief, while in white box penetration testing, the tester will have all of the network and system information, with grey box penetration testing, the tester is only given a limited amount of information.
 In a black box penetration test, the tester receives no information at all, to simulate the approach of a real-life attacker.

 Types of penetration test

-Before selecting a suitable provider, it’s important to be familiar with the types of pen test available, as engagements vary in focus, depth and duration.
+Before selecting a suitable provider, it’s important to be familiar with the types of cyber security pen tests available, as engagements vary in focus, depth and duration.
 Common ethical hacking engagements include: